Our Home > What We Do > Outreach and Education > Community Resources

 Make sure to check out Alpine Watershed Group’s Facebook page for photos of our latest activity!

-The Flow is a quarterly newsletter which delivers news from the Carson River Watershed Community on topics such as non point source pollution; environmental education; floodplain mapping and preservation, noxious weeds and invasive species.
-In addition, The Flow also lists upcoming events of interest to the watershed community.
+The Watershed Connections newsletter delivers news from the Carson River Watershed Community on topics such as non point source pollution; environmental education; floodplain mapping and preservation, noxious weeds and invasive species.
+In addition, Watershed Connections also lists upcoming events of interest to the watershed community.
 Sign up to receive the CRC email list which includes the Newsletter.

 There are many opportunities to get involved with Environmental Education Programs / Activities throughout out watershed.
 Program and contact information for ways you can get involved are provided in the following documents.